Think Twice about Flying Korean Air with a Toddler

-Where was this bassinet when we needed it the most for our red eye flight?!
+Where was this bassinet when we needed it the most for our red-eye flight?!

 It’s still good to have a bassinet though, another playground to plant our hyperactive toddler in.
 Regardless, this was a day flight, so I was less stressed about her disturbing others.
-When she’s bored, we just walked her up and down the aisle to burn off her energy.
+When she’s bored, we just walk her up and down the aisle to burn off her energy.